Ppreawsr/Human-to-Robot-Motion/README.md

 ### Objectives
 - To study the transformation of human arm movements into the simulated movement of a robotic arm model.
 - To explore the use of MediaPipe and MATLAB software.

 ### Project Scope
 A. Input from Human Arm Motion Capture
 - MediaPipe reads the joint positions of only one arm.
-- Input is based solely on position, without considering velocity or acceleration in the actual system.
+- Input is based solely on position (X,Y), without considering velocity or acceleration in the actual system.

 B. Number of Joints in the Robotic Arm Model
 - The model consists of the shoulder, elbow, wrist, and the base of the middle finger only.
 - The simulated model has no more than 3 degrees of freedom.
-(DOF)
+(3 DOF)

 C. Visualization
 - Visualize the model as static images for display purposes.
-- Real-time movement is not required for visualization.
+- Model visualization in Real-time only applied with position control input (no velocity, acceleration or torque).
+- Effort-torque Focus on extracting torque values for analysis without implementing control efforts.
 ### Requirement

 1. MediaPipe Integration:
    - Extract joint positions of a single arm in real-time using MediaPipe.
-   - Use only positional data, ignoring velocity or acceleration in the input system.
-   - Map human arm motion to corresponding robotic arm joint configurations.
+   - Input position (X,Y) should be mapped from human arm motion to corresponding robotic arm joint configurations.
+   - Real-time communication with Simulink using UDP.

 2. Inverse Kinematics:
    - Convert task-space coordinates (e.g., end-effector position) into joint space variables (q_1, q_2, q_3).